acrossfields/idilsezer/en/background/edu_bsc.md

     <tr class="table-bgsub-details">
       <td colspan="3">
         <p>
           As a member of one of the two teams from ITU competing in the 12th AIAA-Cessna-Raytheon Design/Build/Fly Competition held in 2008 in Wichita, KS, USA, I took part in the structural design, optimization, building, and flight testing of the UçArı team's model aircraft.
 I also secured sponsorship and designed the team logo.
-This project was an invaluable experience, offering insight into aircraft manufacturing through hands-on model aircraft construction and the consolidation of the theoretical knowledge from my undergraduate studies in aircraft design.
+This project was an invaluable experience as it consolidated the theoretical knowledge from my undergraduate studies in aircraft design, and provided insight into aircraft manufacturing through hands-on model aircraft construction.
         </p>
         <figure style="margin: 10px 0 0 0; text-align: left;">
           <img src="/idilsezer/assets/images/ucari.jpeg" alt="UçArı Team" style="max-width: 400px; width: 100%; height: auto;">